 - Volunteer for Leprosy Misson NZ.
 In the Auckland area.
 Contact John 0800 862 873

-- Volunteering for The Meningitis Trust They need volunteers throughout NZ, contact Michelle Hall
+- Volunteering for The Meningitis Foundation.
+They need volunteers throughout NZ, make contact via their website

 - Giving assistance in rest homes/private hospitals

 - Getting involved with community agencies such as CCS, IHC, NZ Deaf Association, Royal NZ Foundation for the Blind

 - Helping at children’s after school programmes eg Pridelands

 - Organising clean ups linking with the Dept of Conservation

 - New Zealand Trust for Conservation Volunteers

 - Helping faith-based organisations eg assisting with administrative requirements of group, helping look after children or providing an educational programme

 - Planning, executing and reporting a fundraising event